eadlam/cue-algorand-provision/README.md

 ```

-And that the application is deployed (some output is ommitted for readability):
+And that the application is deployed (some output is omitted for readability):
 ```
 $ cue accounts ./Scenarios/Network2/Scenario1/instance